Blog

 • Hair loss or skin irritation in the area exposed to radiation.

-In rare cases, treatment may induce tumors, malignancies or neurological changes which may be permanent or temporary, such as vision loss, hearing loss, speech impairment, memory loss, or cognitive impairment.
+In rare cases, treatment may induce tumors, malignancies, or neurological changes that may be permanent or temporary, such as vision loss, hearing loss, speech impairment, memory loss, or cognitive impairment.
 These side effects are usually less frequent in those opting for gamma knife surgery than other types of radiosurgery.[2]

 The potential risks and side effects involved may vary depending on the type and location of the condition being treated, the dose and duration of radiation exposure, and the patient’s overall health and medical history.
 Therefore, it is important to consult your doctor about the potential benefits and risks of gamma knife surgery and make an informed decision before undergoing the procedure.